2000 European Grand Prix: Race

 By the 20th lap, Häkkinen lapped fastest to close the gap to Michael Schumacher by two seconds per lap, while his teammate Coulthard had lost seven seconds to the latter.
 Coulthard went to the left of the Veedol chicane, allowing teammate Häkkinen to pass him for second on the next lap.
 Michael Schumacher lost control of his car at the Veedol chicane on lap 22 but kept the lead.
 Further back, Barrichello overtook Verstappen, Irvine and Ralf Schumacher to return to fifth place by lap 23.
 Two laps later, Ralf Schumacher passed Herbert for ninth.
 On lap 28, Salo's car suffered a driveshaft failure, causing him to lose control and retire in a gravel trap.
 At the end of lap 29, Verstappen overtook Irvine on the outside as they exited the Coca-Cola Kurve for seventh.
 Irvine tried to reclaim seventh by outbraking Verstappen into the Castrol-S chicane.
 He lost rear grip after the apex and slid into the side of Verstappen's car.
 Ralf Schumacher spun into the back of the Jaguar as Irvine spun in front of him.
 At turn three, Ralf Schumacher spun onto the grass, and Irvine's rear wing detached.
 The loss of downforce beached Irvine in the gravel trap, as Verstappen spun and crashed against the right-side tyre barrier exiting the Ford Kurve.
+Despite the rain increasing in intensity and the debris on the circuit, the safety car was not deployed.

 Further up the field, Barrichello caught and overtook Fisichella into the Veedol chicane for fourth on lap 32.
 On the next lap, he entered the pit lane as Ferrari's technical director, Ross Brawn, switched Barrichello to a three-stop strategy to better recover positions on wet tyres on a wet track.
 On lap 35, Michael Schumacher made a pit stop for enough fuel to finish the race.
 On lap 36, Häkkinen took the lead with Schumacher second.
 He in his lighter fuelled McLaren increased the lead to 25.6 seconds by lap 40 since Michael Schumacher had a heavily fuelled car.
 Three laps later, Alesi overtook Wurz for tenth.
 Häkkinen had delayed his second pit stop for ten laps; unable to build up a large enough lead due to slower traffic, he led by 21.9 seconds by lap 44.
 He and teammate Coulthard made their final pit stops on lap 45, rejoining in second and fifth place, respectively.
-After their pit stops, Michael Schumacher led Häkkinen by 12.5 seconds with the yet-to-stop De La Rosa third.
+After their pit stops, Michael Schumacher led Häkkinen by 12.5 seconds with the yet-to-stop De la Rosa third.
 On lap 46, Villeneuve was told to enter the pit lane to retire from fifth because his team detected an engine fault linked to a valve issue via telemetry.
-De La Rosa made his stop on the 48th lap, moving Barichello to third and Coulthard to fourth.
+De la Rosa made his stop on the 48th lap, moving Barichello to third and Coulthard to fourth.
 On that lap, Gené retired with a failed accelerator throttle.